Annual Leave Calculator and Explainer for UK Businesses

 What does the law say?

-The 1.6 weeks (or eight days if you work full-time) that the UK adds to this statutory leave may be carried over if agreed with your employer.
-However, this is not an automatic right.
+Employees must take all four weeks of EU statutory leave during their leave year.
+If they don't, these will be lost.
+The 1.6 weeks (or eight days if you work full-time) that the UK adds to this statutory leave may be carried over if agreed with an employer.
+However, it’s not an automatic right.

 Exceptions to the law

-If you have holiday carry over due to being on maternity, paternity or adoption leave, you can carry the entire amount over.
+If your employee has holiday carry over due to being on maternity, paternity or adoption leave, they can carry the entire amount over.

-However, if the carry over is due to sickness, you can carry up to 20 days over.
+However, if the carry over is due to sickness, they can carry up to 20 days over.

-Your employer can decide to offer more than the statutory leave, and, in this case, more leave can be carried over.
-This should be stated on your employment contract and in any accompanying employee handbooks.
+As an employer, you can decide to offer more than the statutory leave, and, in this case, more leave can be carried over.
+This should be stated on all your employment contracts and accompanying employee handbooks.

 I have a small business, should I allow annual leave carry over?